How to Manage Pests

 The internal egg parasite, Fidiobia citri, can parasitize up to 50% of each egg mass.
 Parasitized eggs are a dark gold color during the parasite's larval stage and a few may persist long after unparasitized eggs have hatched.
 Once the parasite pupates, the egg appears dark black for several days prior to wasp emergence.
 While parasites assist with control, they do not reduce Fuller rose beetle numbers enough to enable fruit to be exported to quarantine countries.

-If Fuller rose beetle has been a problem in your orchard in the past, one strategy is to prevent the flightless adults from reaching the canopy by using skirt pruning combined with trunk treatments.
-Skirt pruning by itself is somewhat effective in reducing the number of beetles that will produce eggs several weeks after feeding on citrus foliage.
-Skirt prune trees 24 to 30 inches above the ground to prevent adults from reaching the canopy and apply a sticky material to the trunk.
-Sticky material can be expected to last 2 to 10 months, depending on wash-off by sprinklers and the amount of dirt and leaf contamination.
+If Fuller rose beetle has been a problem in your orchard in the past, an important component of the strategy to prevent the flightless adults from reaching the canopy is using skirt pruning combined with a trunk barrier.
+Skirt pruning by itself is about 30% effective in reducing the number of beetles that will produce eggs several weeks after feeding on citrus foliage.
+Skirt prune trees 24 to 30 inches above the ground and apply a sticky material to the trunk to prevent adults from reaching the canopy.
+Sticky material or spray can be expected to last 2 to 10 months, depending on wash-off by sprinklers and the amount of dirt and leaf contamination.
 Sticky material will also control ants, and if it contains tribasic copper sulfate, it is effective against brown garden snail as well.

 Some concern has been expressed regarding the application of sticky polybutene materials directly to the trunk of citrus trees, especially if multiple applications are applied to the same area of the trunk.
 The sticky material can be applied on top of a tree wrap but this is both laborious and expensive.
-Trials to date have failed to show serious phytotoxicity (minor bark cracking has been seen in a very small number of cases) except in situations where damage is associated with sunburn—that is where the banded area is exposed to direct sunlight.
-This is especially a concern on topworked trees or on young trees that have a very thin cambium layer and are more susceptible to damage.
+Trials to date on mature trees have failed to show serious phytotoxicity (minor bark cracking has been seen in a very small number of cases) except in situations where damage is associated with sunburn—that is where the banded area is exposed to direct sunlight, as with topworked trees.
+Young trees have a very thin cambium layer and are more susceptible to damage.
 On young or topworked trees, apply sticky materials only on top of a tree wrap to protect the tree from sunburn.

 Organically Acceptable Methods

-Biological and cultural controls, including the application of sticky materials are acceptable organic methods.
+Biological and cultural controls, including skirt pruning and the application of sticky materials are acceptable organic methods.

 Monitoring and Treatment Decisions

 If fruit may be exported to countries prohibiting fruit with unhatched Fuller rose beetle eggs, sample the orchard starting in June.
 Previous-year damage to foliage low and inside the tree canopy provides past evidence of Fuller rose beetle.
-Current-year numbers can be monitored from a minimum of 20 trees per 10 acre block by shaking or beating branches to knock adult beetles onto a sheet or tray.
-The next step is to conduct either season-long local suppression or treatments to prevent egglaying close to harvest.
+Current-year numbers can be monitored from a minimum of 20 trees per 10-acre block by shaking or beating branches to knock adult beetles onto a sheet or tray.
+The next step is to conduct season-long insecticide suppression to prevent egg laying close to harvest.

 With this treatment strategy, only unhatched eggs (eggs deposited before the 600 degree-days point in time) are present at harvest.
 For example, if harvest was at the end of January, insecticide applications to prevent adults from laying eggs that would be viable at that time would need to start in early to mid-November in Riverside and Ventura counties, and in early October in Kern and Tulare counties.
 The eggs laid prior to these treatments would have 600 degree-days to complete their development and hatch before harvest.